 Another idea is to bring a book with a little note of a book party for your baby.
 You can also throw a book party once your baby is 6 weeks old or 6 months old.
 Nevertheless, it feels like celebrating every milestone your baby achieves.
 Either way, it’s a win-win.

 I would suggest to throw a clothes party and have your guests assigned anything above 6 months.
 Babies grow up fast and having too many clothes for newborns is essentially a waste.
 Within the first month, most babies move to the size 3 clothing

 Anything above size 3 is great.
 Also, keep the weather into consideration when you are setting up a clothes party for your baby.

 Are you expecting a baby anytime soon?
 Get baby’s Sleep book, understand baby sleep concerns before baby arrives

-Just like you want to know what to buy for your baby before she arrives, the same way you need to know the care and concerns about baby sleep.
-You cannot sleep-train a few days old baby, however, you can still put her in the right direction of day and night sleep from day one.
+Just like you want to know what to buy for your baby before she arrives, you need to know the care and concerns about baby sleep.
+You cannot sleep-train a few days old babies, however, you can still put her in the right direction of day and night sleep pattern from day one.

 Let me know in the comments section below if you are struggling with any other pregnancy discomfort.